-- Underpin the delivery of the 100,000 Genomes Project and specific education and training needs
+- To underpin the delivery of the 100,000 Genomes Project and specific education and training needs.

-- Upskill the existing workforce to respond to the changing genomics and stratified medicine landscape
+- To upskill the existing workforce to respond to the changing genomics and stratified medicine landscape.

-- Broader prospective workforce transformation for the NHS and Public Health
+- To provide broader prospective workforce transformation for the NHS and Public Health.